matt-eric/apollo-graphql-express-server/README.md

 ### This project has an accompanying [client-side repository](https://github.com/matt-eric/this-seems-WAY-out-there-react-side).

-#### This GraphQL Apollo server currently sends seed data to be used as default values for the effect module parameters in the React.js client-side application (both in development and production).
+#### This GraphQL Apollo server currently sends seed data to be used as default values for the effect module parameters in the React.js client-side application (in development and production).
 More client/server communication methods will be implemented as development continues.

 ## Steps for starting the development server: